siddhartha-gadgil/DeptWeb/_seminars/2018/2018-07-10-mizanurrahaman.md

 positive maps.
 I will relate these maps with irreducible positive linear maps which have been studied a lot in the non-commutative Perron-Frobenius theory.
 Various spectral properties of a ucp map on finite dimensional C*-algebras will be discussed.
-The motivation of this work is the ``PPT-squared conjecture" made by M. Christandl that says that every PPT channel, when composed with itself, becomes entanglement breaking.
+The motivation of this work is the "PPT-squared conjecture" made by M. Christandl that says that every PPT channel, when composed with itself, becomes entanglement breaking.
 In this work, it is proved that every unital PPT-channel becomes entanglement breaking